hhow09/hhow09.github.io/content/blog/protect_replay_attack/protect_replay_attack.md

 1. ~~API key~~ (not safe for public client)
 1. nonce (with authentication)

-## Simple solution without extra cost: Nonce
+## Simple solution without extra cost: Cryptographic nonce
+> Nonce in cryptography means “number once,” and this arbitrary number is only used one time in a cryptographic communication.

 > The nonce helps to prove that the message received was sent by the intended sender and was not intercepted and resent by a bad actor.

+{% image "./Nonce-cnonce-uml.png", "Nonce Auth" %}

+Typical client-server communication during a nonce-based authentication process including both a server nonce and a client nonce.

 ### How to choose a nonce
 1. Timestamp